 I glued the model together as normal, and afterwards, I cut off the weapon and glued an old orc spear on top.
 It required some slight finesse to get the width of the spear to align with the old weapon.
 I also had to attach some bits on the bottom of his weapon.

 The result was a bit messier, but because the wood of the spear is already slightly curved and bent, it should look fine after priming and painting.

 If you are looking to buy more than one box to field “teh best bird bois warband ever”, a good resource would be the video below from the Orchammer channel (excellent Warcry content if you are into the math stuff).

-Be warned: it will make you want to have more Shrike Talons.
+Be warned: this video will make you want to have more Shrike Talons:

 Are you bird bois painted up in the coolest style ever?

 I would very much like to display them right here on this page.

 All you have to do is send my some files.
 You can read more about how to make that happen here.